Lost to Time

 I often find myself at odds with the modern world — it's the truth and one I'm completely at peace with.
 I genuinely like the reasons I'm at odds with it.

 One of those reasons is that I appreciate a lifestyle with a little more permanence in it.
 As an example, if I choose a car, I choose it because I like it — and I'm not going to stop liking it 10 years from now.
 When it wears out, I'm going to rebuild it and continue to enjoy it — not throw it away.

 Which is probably pretty evident from my automotive pastime.

-My Grandfather's '67 El Camino, the newly re-christened Green Truck, is of the infrequent rebuild generation.
+My Grandfather's '67 El Camino, the newly re-christened El Camino, is of the infrequent rebuild generation.
 Consequently, even though it has low miles, the engine has already been rebuilt, which helps make this project potentially the easiest of the non-running cars I own.

 This week I've completed writing up the project to rebuild it, Project: Homage.

 I hope you're enjoying your own car project(s) — until next week.